soodaayush/bvhs-tech-club-website/README.md

 ## Inspiration

-Since I lead Bay View High School's Tech Club, I thought it would be best to make a central website containing all of the information about it.
+As the club president, I wanted to create more than just another school webpage.
+This site is a hub for everything Tech Club, from who we are to the challenges we pose and the creativity we celebrate.
+It's a space where students can explore, learn, and get inspired.

 ## Challenges

-Designing an eye-catching easy-to-browse layout that is accessible on all devices, including mobile.
+Building a site that looks great on every screen, including phones, tablets, desktops, while still being fun and easy to navigate wasn't easy.
+The real challenge?
+Balancing design with performance and accessibility.

 ## Lessons Learned

-I learned about the Vanta.js library and leveraged its uses to create eye-catching animations in the background of the website.
+This project introduced me to the magic of Vanta.js, a library that lets you add interactive, animated backgrounds to your site.
+It helped take the design to the next level, sleek, techy, and just a bit playful.

 ## The Website

-This is the Bay View High School Tech Club website.
-In this website, you can learn more about our club, and the binary problem that was presented to students who have scanned a QR code that sends them to this page.
+Dive in and learn more about the Tech Club, what we do, how to join, and the binary puzzle that students unlock by scanning a mysterious QR code. 🧩

 ## Links